Na-gah Canyon | Capitol Reef

 Deep dark chamber at the bottom of the 1st rappel

-Important Note: The Scenic Drive, used to access this trailhead, will be closed from April 29, 2024 through fall of 2024.
-See the park page for details: https://www.nps.gov/care/planyourvisit/scenic-drive-rehabilitation-project.htm
+Important Note: The Scenic Drive, used to access the upper trailhead, will be closed from April 29, 2024 through fall of 2025.
+See the park page for details: https://www.nps.gov/care/planyourvisit/scenic-drive-rehabilitation-project.htm.
+You cannot reach the trailhead for this canyon until the project is complete.

 Na-gah Canyon is a short fork of Shinob Canyon that drains into Grand Wash.
 The canyon is good, but really short.
 A couple of down climbs, followed by a few rappels through an impressive dark and twisty section, and it is done.